Why God Cares About Christian Hospitality:

 First, in creating humanity, God gave us an amazing environment to grow and develop in.
 He gave us everything we could need.

-When we messed everything up, God had a plan to make things even better than before – He sent Christ, He is currently redeeming His people, and He is preparing a place now for us to dwell with Him forever.
+When we messed everything up, God had a plan to make things even better than before – He sent Christ, He accomplished our redemption, and He is preparing a place now for us to dwell with Him forever.